 The Sutter Club was founded in January 1889 after months of discussion and planning by the city’s commercial, agricultural, governmental and social leaders.
-Nineteen months later the first rooms of the Sutter Club were formally opened in the California State Bank at Fourth and J Streets.
+Nineteen months later the first rooms of The Sutter Club were formally opened in the California State Bank at 4th and J streets.

 Throughout its history, The Sutter Club and its Members have enjoyed a prominent place in the social and cultural life of Sacramento.
 Well into its second century, the Club continues to cultivate a dynamic membership of outstanding citizens, accomplished professionals and community leaders.
 It stands strong today and looks to a bright future as rich and storied as its past.